-Specifies the IMS control region's member name xcf ims member name in the XCF group.
-Default value is IMS. xcf tpipe prefix Specifies the 4-character prefix used for the name of the TPIPE opened between the IMS server adapter and the IMS region.
+xcf tpipe prefix Specifies the 4-character prefix used for the name of the TPIPE opened between the IMS server adapter and the IMS region.
 Default value is ORX1.

-Specifies the number of initial output segments to output segment num be allocated by the IMS server adapter.
-The default value is 5.
-Specifies the maximum size, in bytes, of the data mq length portion of a record on the IMS message queue.
-Default value is 32767. timeout Specifies the number of seconds that the IMS server adapter can wait for a response from IMS before cancelling the request.
+output segment num Specifies the number of initial output segments to be allocated by the IMS server adapter.
+The mg length Specifies the maximum size, in bytes, of the data portion of a record on the IMS message queue.

+timeout Specifies the number of seconds that the IMS

+server adapter can wait for a response from IMS before cancelling the request.
 Default value is no timeout.

 Note: If OTMA is being used, an override of the default timeout value can also be supplied as part of the transaction name.
 The transaction name can be specified in the format transaction: timeout to indicate an override timeout.
 For example, PART: 40 runs the PART transaction with a 40-second timeout.
 This is only necessary if the default timeout supplied as part of the adapter configuration is not suitable for a specific transaction (for example, for a very long running transaction).

-Indicates whether OTMA calls are performed use sync level one using OTMA Sync level 0 or Sync level 1.
-Default value is true. xcf tpipe name Specifies the TPIPE opened between the IMS server adapter and the IMS region for IMS transactions that do not return a reply to the client.
+using OTMA Sync level 0 or Sync level 1.
+Default

+value is true.

+server adapter and the IMS region for IMS transactions that do not return a reply to the client.
 Default value is ORXASYNC.

-Summary of items for the ims\appc plug-in
+Summary of items for the ims appc plug-in

-The following is a summary of the configuration items associated with the ims\appc plug-in.
-Refer to the "APPC Plug-In Configuration Items" on page 109 for more details.
+The following is a summary of the configuration items associated with the ims_appc plug-in.
+Refer to the "APPC Plug-In Configuration Items" on page 89 for more details.

-$\verb|ims_destination_name| Specifies the APPC LU (Logical Unit) name for the$ connects.
+ims destination name Specifies the APPC LU (Logical Unit) name for the connects.
 Default value is ORBIXIMS.